HussienAbdelaal/translator-service/README.md

 #### Database
 PostgreSQL was chosen as we have a defined schema for the translations (no need for NoSQL) with efficient reads with indexing over the hash column, which is our primary key.

+#### Splitting and parallel execution
+The splitting mechanism tests inside the `services/translate_test.go` can demonstrate the splitting and parallel execution of the translation process.
+The splitting is done using punctuation marks to avoid splitting words or ruining the meaning of the sentence.
+If no punctuation is found, the transcription will be sent as is.
+This introduces a performance penalty where we loop over the transcription to find the punctuation marks, but this is acceptable for the sake of accuracy.
+We can split by size for better performance on the account of context-awareness.
+For future improvements, we can use NLP to split transcriptions to handle non-punctuation cases with context preserved and avoid performance penalties.